 Your tooth will need a permanent restoration

 You will require either a filling or a crown, to replace your lost tooth structure.
 This will provide a complete seal to the top of the tooth.
 This will be discussed as part of your treatment plan and arranged at the time of your initial consultation.
-This part of the procedure is very important and should not be overlooked as you are no longer in any pain.
+This part of the procedure is very important and should not be overlooked, just because you are no longer in pain.
 Many studies show that if the filled root canals are re-contaminated with bacteria from the mouth, there could be a recurrence of infection around the tooth.

 It is commonly found that people who are nervous, tend to lack information about their treatment.

-Actually knowing about their treatment helps them understand whats to come and helps to eleviate their fears.
-The small space of a tooth root canal requires a great deal of precision and care to treat properley.
+Actually knowing about their treatment, allows patients to have an understand of whats to come and helps to alleviate their fears.
+The small space of a tooth root canal requires a great deal of precision and care to treat properly.
 Because of this, the dentist will use state-of-the-art technology and operating microscopes throughout the procedure.
 This will ensure that the canals are properly cleaned, filled and sealed.